How do you choose the right fast charger?

 Check for other brands which protocol you have

 Smartphones from Sony and Xiaomi work with Power Delivery like Apple.
-Huawei and Motorola use a modified version of Quick Charge.
-So both original chargers and Quick Charge chargers are suitable for fast charging of those smartphones.
+Huawei and Motorola use a modified version of Quick Charge, so both original chargers and Quick Charge chargers are suitable for fast charging those smartphones.
 High-end devices in the Huawei Pro and Mate series can handle such high power that you can only get the maximum speed with dedicated Huawei chargers.
 OnePlus and OPPO both have their own fast charging protocol.
 You can only fast charge those devices with the original charger.

 Keep the cable in mind